 A crumble topping rarely includes oats or nuts, ours does.
 Instead it usually has a streusel combination of flour, sugar and butter.

-Yes I have made this in every way possible, except in the oven (that is coming soon).
+Yes I have made this in every way possible, even baked apples in the oven!!

 - I’ve made Crockpot apple crisp with green apples, those are best when slow cooking.